 Step 1: Understand Customer Expectations

-One thing that really matters to customers is experience.
+The one thing that matters to customers more than anything else is experience.
 Customers are looking for more than a transaction when they step into a store.

 Consequently, retailers should adopt a “showroom” feel in-store.